codefellows/seattle-code-301n24/curriculum/class-11/facilitator/README.md

 ## What changed from the previous class?

+- Students will work with the same partner for all four labs, so be mindful of which students are partnered together.
+During final projects, each team typically contains a balance of strong students and weaker students, so the book app is an opportunity to pair two strong students together and see how much they are able to accomplish.
 - Books are now stored in a database.
 The web server is now client to the database server.
 - Students will make a call from their front-end to the back-end to collect books that they hard code into their Mongodb.